ai4humans/retarded-seismograph/README.md

 # why
-cuz livestreamfails, the pre-cog version, is hilarious
+cuz it's so creepy; and also livestreamfails, the pre-cog version, is hilarious